11 Travel Isochrones

 datasets = DataStore()

-To generate a routable network, use pandana or urbanaccess.
-Alternatively, you can download one of the metropolitan-scale pedestrian networks for the U.S. from geosnap’s quilt bucket.
+To generate a routable network, use the geosnap get_network_from_gdf function.
+Alternatively, you can also use pandana or urbanaccess directly.
+In a pinch, you can also download one of the metropolitan-scale pedestrian networks for the U.S. from geosnap’s quilt bucket, however these networks are several years old and intended primaryly for pedagogical purposes.
 The files are named for each CBSA fips code and extend 8km beyond the metro region’s borders to help mitigate edge effects.
 Here, we’ll use the quilt version from the San Diego region.

 Code